thenexthub/Codira/docs/OptimizationTips.rst

 Enabling Optimizations
 ======================

 The first thing one should always do is to enable optimization.
-Swift provides three different optimization levels:
+Codira provides three different optimization levels:

 - ``-Onone``: This is meant for normal development.
 It performs minimal